wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Organizationally, Distinguished Engineers are still individual contributors, but reporting directly to a VP or the CTO.

+In terms of status and pay Distinguished Engineers are generally on the same level with Directors, even though they don’t have many direct reports.
+They’re considered executive-tier employees.

 > To me, Distinguished Engineers provide the <strong>voice</strong> of technical developers and operations among executive managers.
 They identify unintended consequences of decisions.

 Why is that necessary?
 Aren't Officers, Directors, and Vice Presidents suppose to be the voice of the people under them?